madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 both satisfies the specification of the Fibonacci function, they yield the same result for all values of _n_.

-After the specification of the lemma we provide an actual proof. this is a series of commands that generates a function which in turn satisfies the _type_ of the lemma.
+After the specification of the lemma, we provide an actual proof. this is a series of commands that generates a function which in turn satisfies the _type_ of the lemma.
 This process is somewhat out of scope, and I will look into this in another post.

-After this all we need to do is to prove that both the implementations indeed satisfies th specification.
+After this, all we need to do is to prove that both the implementations indeed satisfies the specification.
 Hereafter we can use the property that there is only one Fibonacci function to prove the equivalence.

 {% highlight coq %}